thor314/obsidian-setup/Getting Started with Obsidian.md

 Typically on any given work day, I have one or at most two projects that I want to make progress on.
 At the start of the day, I copy any relevant tasks for the day into my journal task area.
 At the end of the day, log whatever progress I make in a date h2, eg. `## 2023-12-21`.

 That's pretty much it.
 I don't much automate anything.
 It's not high-tech, and it works great, until I need to schedule a task for the future.
+I find that Obsidian is a great markdown application and a just okay todo app; for scheduling tasks into the future, I prefer to use an actual todo app.

-In the past I've tried using e.g. the [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) plugin for scheduling tasks and creating recurring tasks.
-I find that Obsidian's mobile experience doesn't hold up, so I tried out Todoist and Google Tasks, both of which have Obsidian plugins (I tried both plugins as well, neither stuck).
+In the past I tried using e.g. the [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) plugin for scheduling tasks and creating recurring tasks.
+I find that Obsidian's mobile experience doesn't hold up, so I tried out Todoist and Google Tasks.
+Both of these have Obsidian plugins, but I just use the Google tasks dedicated front-end.
 I like that Google Tasks integrates well with Google Calendar, and the Pixel android phone makes it easy create tasks, so I just stuck with the Google suite for anything scheduling-related.

-In the same vein, I've also tried out calendar integrations for the journal, though I felt they were more clutter than useful.
-All of this is to say, I find Obsidian is great for writing markdown, and while it can be used for rendering dynamic content, iframes and whatever else, in most cases I'd usually rather just use a web browser.
+In the same vein, I've also tried out calendar integrations for Obsidian, though I felt they were more clutter than useful.

+All of this is to say, I find Obsidian is great for writing markdown.
+While it can be used for rendering dynamic content, iframes and whatever else, in most cases I'd usually rather just use a dedicated application in a web browser.

 ### Self organization
 I keep a personal organization note directory that links to other major notes and spreadsheets.
 The notes linked are the basis of a personal self-organization and intentionality practice.
 Most notes are reviewed on a regular basis, linked to my weekly/monthly/etc review cadence.

 It looks like this:
 ```
-# thor-self-organization system meta note
+# thor-self-organization meta note
 ## Systems - Regularly updated self-organization notes
 bound to convenient hotkeys alt+\[0-9\]:
 - [[thor-self-organization system meta note]] - this note, to organize all the other notes